HMS Pelorus (1808): Napoleonic Wars

 On 16 October Pelorus and Hazard were in company when they came upon the French privateer schooner Général Ernouf, moored under the guns of the battery of St. Marie on the east coast of the southern part of Guadeloupe.
 Hazard and Pelorus attempted to send in a cutting out party during the night, but the boats could not find a channel.
 The British went in again in the daylight despite fire from the battery and the schooner's long 18-pounder pivot-gun and two swivels.
 Fire from Hazard and Pelorus silenced the batteries but as the British came alongside the French crew, an estimated 80-100 men, fled ashore.
 There two field guns joined them in firing on the cutting-out party.
 Because the schooner was aground and chained to the shore the boarding party could not bring her out; instead, they set fire to her.
 However, a premature explosion injured some of them.
 In all, Hazard lost three men killed and four wounded; Pelorus lost three killed and five wounded.

 In February 1810 Pelorus participated in the capture of Guadeloupe.
-In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Guadaloupe" to any surviving crewmen from that campaign that wished to claim them.
+In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Guadaloupe" to any surviving crewmen from that campaign who wished to claim them.
 Later the same year, under Commander Alexander Kennedy, Pelorus patrolled the Leeward Islands.
 In May, command transferred to Commander Joshua Rowley.
 In late December 1811 and early 1812, Pelorus was cruising off Plymouth.
 On 22 and 23 December 1811 she captured Marianne and Deux Freres.
 On 6 January 1812, she sent in a French chasse maree that she had taken.
 On 5 April Rowley sailed her for the Mediterranean.
 In September 1812, Commander Robert Gambier took command of Pelorus.

 By 1814, her captain was Commander Robert Stow.
 On 7 March boats from Endymion, Rattler, and a third British vessel, destroyed the American privateer Mars, of 15 guns and 70 men, off Sandy Hook.
 Some accounts name Pelorus as the third British vessel, but the prize money notices and most other accounts give the name of the third vessel as Belvidera.
 Then by September, Pelorus was under the command of Commander John Gourly.
 A year later she was paid off at Plymouth where she underwent a Middling Repair before she was laid up.